jsilter/GeneralEvaluation/README.md

 # Usage

+1. Prepare your results from Mirai or Sybil.
+See the [Input Data Format](#input-data-format) section for details.
-1. Upload a results table in CSV, TSV, XLS, or XLSX format.
+2. Upload a results table in CSV, TSV, XLS, or XLSX format.
-2. Adjust the target recall, if desired.
+3. Adjust the target recall, if desired.
 The default value is `0.85`.
-3. Click the "Run Evaluation" button.
+4. Click the "Run Evaluation" button.
-4. Download the PDF report and the CSV file with overall metrics.
+5. Download the PDF report and the CSV file with overall metrics.

 ## Input Data Format